20. The Kea Shell

 parameters to be entered.
 Since

 list-commands does not take any

-arguments, Ctrl-D (represented in the above example by “^D”)
+arguments, CTRL-D (represented in the above example by “^D”) is pressed

-indicates end-of-file and terminates the parameter input.
+to indicate end-of-file and terminate the parameter input.
 The shell

 then contacts the CA and prints out the list of available commands